thefiend/2101-RideSafeSG-Proj/README.md

 - Answer Quiz
 - Submit score to leaderboard
 - View leaderboard

+**Movements and View**
+- Rotate your head to look around in the VR map
+- Movements are automatic based on a pre-defined path

 ### Admin
 - Change number of cars on road in settings